 In keeping with CSWE standards, the Rutgers School of Social Work has integrated the CSWE competencies within its curriculum.
 These competences serve as program level Learning Goals for the MSW Program and include the following.
-Upon completion of their MSW education students will be able to: demonstrate ethical and professional behavior; engage with individuals, families, groups, organizations, and communities; intervene with individuals, families, groups, organizations, and communities; and evaluate practice with individuals, families, groups, organizations, and communities.
+Upon completion of their MSW education students will be able to: demonstrate ethical and professional behavior; engage with individuals, families, groups, organizations, and communities; assess individuals, families, groups, organizations, and communities; intervene with individuals, families, groups, organizations, and communities; and evaluate practice with individuals, families, groups, organizations, and communities.